LexMachinaInc/python-lexmachina-sync-api-client/docs/spreadsheet_example.rst

         fed_dist_case_api_instance = lexmachina.FederalDistrictCasesApi(api_client)

-To simplify the code blocks used in this example, we'll simply refer to the ``fed_dist_case_api_instance`` created in the context manager.
+To simplify the code blocks used in this example, we'll simply refer to the ``fed_dist_case_api_instance`` created in the code block above.

 First, we'll create a query for Antitrust cases terminated in 2024.
 The API returns results in "pages" with each page showing a maximum of 100 results.
 If your search returns more than 100 results, you'll need to page through them.